viur-framework/viur-docs/source/config.rst

     conf["viur.accessRights"].append("myProjectFlag")

-*viur.accessRights* also contains entries for every module to specify the access rights for single modules per user.
-These flags are added later on when the server is started.
+Each module in your application will register the flags it supports during startup, so make sure you use *.append* to add your flags instead of (re)-setting this property

 viur.availableLanguages
 -----------------------
 Defines a list of valid language-codes.
-These are languages that are available on projects with multi-language setup.
+These are the languages that are available on projects with multi-language setup.
+Unless it's white-listed here, ViUR will refuse to serve requests in that language.

-The language code defines the name of the language translation file in the *translations* folder of the project and is used to select the current display language, which can be done by several methods.
+The language code also defines the name of the language translation file in the *translations* folder of the project.

 Example configuration:
 ::